CosmiQuantum/MEMS_docs/LOUD_electrical/MEMS_pinouts.md

 ### Background

 Breakout boards are used to convert to and from the MEMS 10pin ribbon cables.
 Originally the boards were purchased from mirrorcle, but I made a knock-off version in KiCad so that we could quickly and cheaply order them through [OSHpark](https://oshpark.com/).
-These files are posted to this github, along with footprints and CAD of the mount components listed in the table below.
+These files are posted to this github, along with footprints and CAD of the components listed in the table below.

 There are two board designs- one converts the 10-pin cable to a female MDM, the other converts it to a female D-sub.
-Each version has a standard and "INVERTED" version.
+Each design has a standard and "INVERTED" version.
 When correctly soldered, the standard version follows the previously described MEMS pinout scheme.
 The "INVERTED" version flips the polarity, meaning that the female 25-pin connector will actually take on the male pin assignments.

 If you (the person soldering) don't like the intended polarity of a board, there are two ways that you can flip it: either solder a male 25-pin connector to the board, or mount the female connector on the "wrong" side.